 The Faculty of Law at the University of Toronto shall be accessible to the best and brightest students irrespective of financial means.
-The goal of the Financial Aid Program is to ensure that all of the Faculty's graduates will be able to make career choices based on interest rather than debt-induced financial pressures.
+The goal of the Financial Aid Program is to ensure that all of the Faculty's graduates will be able to make career choices based on personal interest rather than debt-induced financial pressures.

-More than 41% of the student body received some form of assistance from the Faculty's Financial Aid Program in 2012-2013.
-The average bursary for those students who received assistance was \$9,899.
+More than 44% of the student body received some form of assistance from the Faculty's Financial Aid Program in 2013-2014.
+The average bursary for those students who received assistance was \$8,691.
 A large number of our students are accessing loans from government need-based programs and financial institution non need-based programs.

-The available funding for each financial aid applicant is affected by his/her financial circumstances, the amount of Faculty funds available, and the number of eligible applicants.
+The funding available to each applicant is affected by personal financial circumstances, the amount of Faculty funds available, and the number of eligible applicants.
 These factors fluctuate from year to year, thus students may receive different amounts of bursary funding every year.

-We know that not everyone is aware of the requirements for the various financial aid programs, and knowing how to access them can be overwhelming.
-We hope that this booklet provides you with useful information not only about our Financial Aid Program but also other programs and resources available during law school and after graduation.
+We know that not everyone is aware of the requirements for the various financial aid programs.
+Knowing how to access them can be overwhelming.
+We hope that this booklet provides you with useful information not only about our Financial Aid Program but also other programs and resources available during and after law school.
 Please feel free to contact us if you have any questions or individual concerns regarding your eligibility.
 We welcome all inquiries.